Train-In-Blocks-Ltd/Landing/content/blog/world-water-day-2022.md

 ## Water and workouts

 Around 65% of our bodies are comprised of water, and it plays a vital role in every bodily function.
-You will lose much of this fluid when exercising - on average a litre or two an hour - so it's vital to replenish this supply whenever exercising.
+You will lose much of this fluid when exercising  on average a litre or two an hour –  so it's vital to replenish this supply whenever exercising.
 Good hydration is also important for HIIT: http://traininblocks.com/blog/hiit.

 If you don’t top this fluid back up, you can get dehydrated.
 This can affect both your general health and how well you can exercise.
 You’ll feel tired more quickly if you’re dehydrated, and you won’t be able to control your temperature as well as usual.

 Water helps fuel your muscles, so drinking before, during and after exercise will boost your energy levels, and may help to prevent cramps.

-Dehydration, when you lose more water than you take in - can effect anyone no matter how healthy.
+Dehydration, when you lose more water than you take in,  can effect anyone no matter how healthy.
 This makes it harder for your body to maintain basic jobs like keeping energy levels up and your temperature steady.

 Drinking little and often rather than a lot less often will give you the best chance of hitting your exercise targets - the amount you need to drink depends on how much you sweat and the length and intensity of your workout.
 A short water break between sets or during quick breaks from cardio can help stave off exercise-induced dehydration, keeping you at your best for consistently high performance.

 Commemorate World Water Day on Tuesday by keeping hydrated, drinking plenty of water during your gym workout, and spare a thought for those without access to a precious commodity we all take for granted.